luuminhphunmg/Pancakeswap-and-uniswap-trading-bot/README.md

 - The program now determines the name and decimals of the token automatically

-<H3> I am not active on telegram at the moment, anyone that claims he's me is a scammer.
+<H3> I am not active on telegram at the moment (only on aviddotgithub@gmail.com right now), anyone that claims he's me is a scammer.
 If you are not sure: ask whether they can edit this page and add your telegram name to the top of this page, if they cant: block them</H3>